4ment/phylostan/README.md

 The NUTS algorithm is much slower (and more accurate) than variational inference so it should be used on a small dataset.

 ## Reference
-Fourment Mathieu and Darling E Aaron
+Mathieu Fourment and Aaron E. Darling.
+Evaluating probabilistic programming and fast variational Bayesian inference in phylogenetics. _bioRxiv_. doi: [10.1101/702944](https://doi.org/10.1101/702944).